rayinteezs/QuentinFAIDIDEy/README.md

 Micro-services that ingest Bitcoin blocks and transactions data in Cassandra following the Graphsense cql schemas (Work in Progress).

-This software is still in early alpha, many features are missing.
+This software is still in early alpha, some features are missing and you might encounter bugs or suboptimal misconfigurations.
 Also, it is not an official graphsense project.

 ## Usage
-This software has a separate CLI tool to interract with the replicated microservices.
 You will need to:
 - deploy the microservice
 - deploy the main redis cache